-Tyron moans, and both of them turn to see him opens his eyes, but they only open halfway, like he’s seriously baked.
+Tyron moans, and both of them turn to see him open his eyes, but they only open halfway, like he’s seriously baked.
 “He took a bullet.
 It went straight through.
 Sew him up, front and back, and you gone.
 Ya got my word.”
 Billy manages to keep the gun on the Doc as he starts the car and puts it in gear with his left hand then pulls from the curb real slow, heading for the beach, where it’s quiet, and empty at night.

 “Ah.
 Hunza,” Doc says, all over the top, like he’s seeing Oz or something.
 “San Francisco is a sparkling jewel, is she not?”
 He looks at Billy like he’s waiting for an answer.
 “Well, it’s important to acknowledge beauty, even in troubling times.
 Especially in them, don’t you agree?”
 He stares at Billy, waits.

 And suddenly Billy’s outside, sitting cross-legged on Crown Beach under a blanket of stars brighter than he’s ever seen.
-Like in a dream.
+Feels like he’s suddenly in a dream.
 Tyron lays in front of him on sparkling golden sand, except not on the sand, but floating just above it, his eyes closed, his hands holding onto Billy’s blood-soaked hoodie.
 Billy scrambles to his feet, tripping in the warm glittering sand as he moves toward the empty Charger parked across the street, then wheels back round to Tyron, and the sand monkey’s in front of him blocking his way.

 “Not a magician.
 A typical guess, that, or some sort of god, but that’s neither here nor there.”
 Boggs’ smiles slow and wide, like that cat in Alice In Wonderland. “ I am a Marid, a djinn, a genie, as you may refer to me, though I find that expression rather vulgar, don’t you?”
 His black eyes sparkle, for real.
 Light twinkles from them, like coming from inside of him.

-Ty starts to rise slowly.
+Ty’s inert body starts to rise slowly.
 He groans, then opens his eyes halfway, totally blank he’s floating four feet off the ground now.
 Boggs moves to his side and shines a pen light into his eye.
 He stares up at Boggs, then grabs the collar of the Doc’s white lab coat with his bloody hand.
 “You’re real.”
 Ty mumbles, gripping the clean white collar.
 “Billy always said you was fake, that there ain’t nothin gonna save us, but you’s real.”
 He stares into the Doc’s eyes sure he’s seeing the angel Gabriel, and even with his blurry vision he’s equally sure the spirit is glowing.
 He lets go of the Doc’s coat, blinks out some tears and sighs gratefully.
 “Am I dead?”